idaholab/TMAP8/doc/content/getting_started/installation.md

 In order to install TMAP8, the MOOSE developer environment must be installed.
-The installation procedure depends on your operating system, so click on the MOOSE website link below that corresponds to your operation system/platform and follow the instructions to the conda installation step named "Cloning MOOSE".
+The installation procedure depends on your operating system, so click on the MOOSE website link below that corresponds to your operation system/platform and follow the instructions until you are done with the step named "Install MOOSE" (note that you do not need to follow the steps from the section titled "Cloning MOOSE" and below).
 Then, return to this page and continue with Step Two.

 - [Linux and MacOS](https://mooseframework.inl.gov/getting_started/installation/conda.html)